Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-containerized-spring-boot-java-app-with-maven-plugin.md

 # How to use the Maven Plugin for Azure Web Apps to deploy a containerized Spring Boot app to Azure

-The [Maven Plugin for Azure Web Apps](https://github.com/Microsoft/azure-maven-plugins/tree/master/azure-webapp-maven-plugin) for [Apache Maven](http://maven.apache.org/) provides seamless integration of Azure App Service  into Maven projects, and streamlines the process for developers to deploy web apps to Azure App Service .

-This article demonstrates using the Maven Plugin for Azure Web Apps to deploy a sample Spring Boot application in a Docker container to Azure App Services.
+This article demonstrates using the [Maven Plugin for Azure Web Apps](https://github.com/Microsoft/azure-maven-plugins/tree/master/azure-webapp-maven-plugin) to deploy a sample Spring Boot application in a Docker container to Azure App Services.

 > [!NOTE]
+>
+> The Maven Plugin for Azure Web Apps for [Apache Maven](http://maven.apache.org/) provides seamless integration of Azure App Service  into Maven projects, and streamlines the process for developers to deploy web apps to Azure App Service.
 >
 > The Maven Plugin for Azure Web Apps is currently available as a preview.
 For now, only FTP publishing is supported, although additional features are planned for the future.
 >

 ## Prerequisites